Sandboxes¶

 From an Amperity sandbox, next to Ready to promote, click View changes.

-On the Changes to promote page, a list of objects that were added, updated, and removed is shown.
+On the Changes to promote page, a list of changes is shown.

 Review each change.